Traditional Chinese Medicine concepts of food and diet can help play a positive role in keeping you healthier this Fall and Winter season.

 Avoid foods that cause ‘dampness’ which creates fluid and mucus congestion

-- Avoid foods that build ‘dampness’, such as noodles, flours, sugar, processed, gmo foods, potatoes, bread, bananas, cake, or cookies
+- Avoid foods that build ‘dampness’, such as noodles, flour, sugar, processed, GMO foods, potatoes, bread, bananas, cake, or cookies

-- Try to avoiding products that have wheat as wheat can cause ‘dampness’ to build up
+- Try to avoid products that have wheat as wheat can cause ‘dampness’ to build up

 - Avoid foods that cause ‘dampness’ such as cold foods or drinks, dairy, and fried foods